 Again, however, you will need to submit your application before your permitted stay under your old visa runs out (subject to exceptions, such as for marriage to a U.S. citizen and applying for asylum, as described above).

-To change status, you fill out the same form as you would for an extension; Form I-539.
+To apply to change immigration status to another temporary one, you fill out the same form as you would for an extension; Form I-539.
 See Applying for an Extension of a U.S. Visa or Change of Status for details.
 Note that if you're changing to a work visa, your employer will submit an I-129 petition to sponsor you for work authorization and change your status.

 If eligible to change from a B visa visitor to an F-1 student visa, keep in mind that you might need to extend your B-1 visa before or concurrently with your F-1 change of status application.
 That means two separate applications.

 To apply to adjust status and become a permanent resident, you would likely need to have a family member or employer submit a visa petition for you (typically Form I-130 for family petitions or Form I-140 for employer petitions).
 After USCIS approves this, you would file Form I-485 and supporting documents with the agency.
 (In some cases, however, the initial petition and the I-485 and so on can all be filed with USCIS at once, or concurrently.
 See, for example, Filing an I-140 and I-485 Concurrently to Speed Up Receiving Employment-Based Green Card.)